aitgon/wopmars/docs/content/wopfile.rst

 .. note::

     Some of you may have recognized the `yaml` syntax and you are right!
-The `yaml specifications <http://yaml.org/spec/>`_ must be respected in order to make WoPMars work properly.
+The `yaml specifications <http://yaml.org/spec/>`_ must be respected in order to make WoMars work properly.
 This means that you have to indent your new lines and make your file easily readable.
 Also, you can write comments in your workflow with the ``#`` character.
 Moreover, you can use double `"`, simple `'` or no quotes when assigning value to an identifier but if you choose one way, I recommand you to stick with it!

 Wopfile example
 +++++++++++++++